IQSS/dss-workshops/README.md

+# Data Science Workshops

+Materials for the software workshops held at the [Institute for Quantitative Social Science](http://dss.iq.harvard.edu/) and [Harvard Business School](https://training.rcs.hbs.org) at Harvard.

 The workshop content in this repository is created in [R Markdown](https://rmarkdown.rstudio.com/) (`.Rmd`) and exported to other formats, such as [.ipynb](https://jupyter.org/),